MichaelRoosz/php-cassandra/README.md

 ...
 ```

-Also you can just fetch project from Github and include in your code:
+Also you can just fetch the repository from Github and include it in your code:
 ```
 require 'php-cassandra-folder-on-your-computer/php-cassandra.php';
 ```